YahooArchive/samoa/README.md

 [![Build Status](https://travis-ci.org/yahoo/samoa.svg?branch=master)](https://travis-ci.org/yahoo/samoa)

-SAMOA: Scalable Advanced Massive Online Analysis.
+SAMOA: Scalable Advanced<br/>Massive Online Analysis.
 =================

-## This repository is discontinued.
+### This repository is discontinued.
 The development of SAMOA has moved over to the [Apache Software Foundation](http://samoa.incubator.apache.org).
 Please subscribe to the [dev mailing list](http://incubator.apache.org/projects/samoa.html) to participate in the development, and use [Jira](https://issues.apache.org/jira/browse/SAMOA) to report bugs and propose new features.

 SAMOA is a platform for mining on big data streams.
 It is a distributed streaming machine learning (ML) framework that contains a